 I get emails every day asking for advice on getting published or getting an agent.
 This is the post for people needing an entry-level introduction to publishing.

 Congratulations on your decision to pursue publication.
 As a literary agent, I’m not able to help you until you’ve created the appropriate materials:

 → If you’re a non-fiction writer, you’ll need a full professional book proposal, with three sample chapters (this must include the FIRST chapter).
 (See How To Write a Book Proposal)

 → If you’re writing fiction, your manuscript must be complete, edited and polished; you also need a one-sentence hook and a one-paragraph pitch.

 Once you have your manuscript and/or proposal ready, you need to prepare a query letter.
 You then begin sending your query to agents.
 (See How to Write a Query Letter.
-You may also want to see all my posts on query letters: HERE.)
+You may also want to Google it – there are hundreds of posts online about query letters.)
 Don’t attach your manuscript or proposal to the query; you’ll send that only if requested.

 Please don’t contact literary agents with random questions, requests for advice, or asking for an education on how to get published.
 Approach literary agents with a query letter once you have a properly prepared manuscript and/or proposal.
 Don’t phone agents, or write them asking for a phone call.